 DEFERRED COMPENSATION PLAN FOR DIRECTORS.
 In December 1993, the Board of Directors unanimously approved a voluntary, nonqualified compensation plan for director compensation.
 All outside directors are eligible to participate in the plan.
 Under the plan, each director may voluntarily defer receipt of all or a part of any fees normally paid by the Company to the director.
 The fees eligible for deferral are defined as retainer, board meeting fees and committee meeting fees.
 The compensation deferred is credited to a liability account which is increased quarterly at a minimum rate of 6% per year.
-The benefits will be paid, upon termination from the Board, as deferred compensation to the director as follows: (a) upon attaining age 65 or any age thereafter as a lump sum of the accumulated account; (b) in the event of total disability, as a lump sum of the accumulated account; or (d) in the event of voluntary termination, as a lump sum of the accumulated account.
+The benefits will be paid, upon termination from the Board, as deferred compensation to the director as follows: (a) upon attaining age 65 or any age thereafter as a lump sum of the accumulated account; (b) in the event of total disability, as a lump sum of the accumulated account; (c) in the event of death, as a lump sum of the accumulated account; or (d) in the event of voluntary termination, as a lump sum of the accumulated account.